 Hartford Man Pleads Guilty to Federal Firearm Charge

-John H. Durham, United States Attorney for the District of Connecticut, today announced that ANTHONY PENA, 25, of Hartford, pleaded guilty yesterday before U.S. District Judge Janet Bond Arterton in New Haven to one count of unlawful possession of a firearm by a felon.
+Leonard C Boyle, Acting United States Attorney for the District of Connecticut, announced that ALLEN EVANS, 35, of Hartford, pleaded guilty today before U.S. District Judge Jeffrey A. Meyer in New Haven to unlawful possession of a firearm and ammunition by a felon.

-This matter is being investigated by the FBI’s Connecticut Violent Crime Task Force and the Hartford Police Department.
-The case is being prosecuted by Assistant U.S. Attorney Jennifer R. Laraia.
+This matter was investigated by the Hartford Police Department and the Federal Bureau of Investigation.
+The case is being prosecuted by Assistant U.S. Attorney Edward Chang.

 This case is part of Project Safe Neighborhoods (PSN), the centerpiece of the Department of Justice’s violent crime reduction efforts.
 PSN is an evidence-based program proven to be effective at reducing violent crime.
 Through PSN, a broad spectrum of stakeholders work together to identify the most pressing violent crime problems in the community and develop comprehensive solutions to address them.
 As part of this strategy, PSN focuses enforcement efforts on the most violent offenders and partners with locally based prevention and reentry programs for lasting reductions in crime.